 a.
 This is similar to what we call the cat stretch pose.
 This is also known as the four-point, transverse-abdominal stomach vacuum.
 Follow the steps mentioned below to do this exercise for reducing belly fat:

-- Come down on the ground to sit on all fours, supporting your body on your hands and knees.
+- Go down to the ground on all fours, supporting your body on your hands and knees.

-- As you exhale the breath, tighten the abdomen muscles.
+- As you exhale, tighten the abdomen muscles.

 - Sit on a chair.
 Imagine your belly to be an elevator that’s moving up.

-- Now inhale deeply using only your nose and think that it’s the 1st floor.
+- Now inhale deeply using only your nose and think that it’s the first floor.

-- Breathe out using your mouth and simultaneously push your belly towards your spine, imagining that you are going up to the 5th floor.
+- Breathe out using your mouth and simultaneously push your belly towards your spine, imagining that you are going up to the fifth floor.

-- Breathe out fast 5 more times, squeezing your abs every time you exhale the air.
+- Breathe out fast five more times, squeezing your abs every time you exhale.

 c.
 You can try standing pelvic tilts.
 This is another form of stomach vacuum exercise.